This post isn’t about me, Ellis, obviously. I am the young, spry prince of the house.

-The “steps” called mini loungers by the manufacture are padded and have adorable embroidered paw prints!
+The “steps,” called mini loungers by the manufacturer, are padded and have adorable embroidered paw prints!
 Some reviews feel the two bottom ones are hard for arthritic cat bones to maneuver.

 However, the top step and lower platform are within jumping range that I wouldn’t count your old furriend out.

 This cat tree not only services your senior cat’s needs but is also a piece of furniture that won’t be an eyesore.

 Baza Senior Cat Tree

 The Baza Senior by Trixie is wrapped with long hair plush in cream.
 It has post for scratching and a sturdy hammock for resting.

 At 27.5 inches tall, it isn’t far off the ground if you still have a jumper, but it has 2 platforms that allow them to climb to the hammock instead.
 Depending on the location of your windows, many feel it is the perfect height for window peering.